lollocava00/1-D-Supernova-shock-radius-evolution/README.md

 Density, pressure, velocity and temperature evolution is computed the same way as for the non-cooling case and shown in figures 4 and 5.
 The behaviour of these quantities is visibly affected by the presence of a cooling function.
-Densities do not remain constant in time, but rather decrease right behind the shock radius and increase at the discontinuity; velocities appear to show a slight increase where the previous case featured a constant decrease; pressure also shows an uneven, faster decrease before the shock radius due to the energy dissipation caused by the cooling function; temperature instead features a small peak right after the discontinuity starting from $ 6\cdot10^4 \,yrs$, which was absent in the no-cooling case.
+Densities do not remain constant in time, but rather decrease right behind the shock radius and increase at the discontinuity; velocities appear to show a slight increase where the previous case featured a constant decrease; pressure also shows an uneven, faster decrease before the shock radius due to the energy dissipation caused by the cooling function; temperature instead features a small peak right after the discontinuity starting from $ 6\cdot10^4 \,yrs$ , which was absent in the no-cooling case.

 ![Alt text](plots/hydro_new3.png?raw=true)